How Much Under List Price Can You Offer for Short Sales?

 - List price for a short sale.
 This is the price the listing agent and the seller agree upon.
 It is used to entice an offer.
 It can be high; it can be low; it can be right on the money.

 - Local buyer's agent opinion of value.
 A neighborhood specialist is probably your second best bet for an honest opinion of market value.
 This agent will know the history and trends of home buying in that particular neighborhood.
-If this price is higher than a BPO value, whether you offer a price anywhere near this value is based largely in part on how badly you want the home and whether you face competing offers.
+If the local buyer's agent price is higher than a BPO value, whether you offer a price anywhere near this value depends on whether you face competing offers and how badly you want the home.

 - A local appraiser's opinion of market value.
 An appraisal will cost you between $300 and $500, on average, but a professional appraiser with experience appraising homes in that neighborhood should produce a valid opinion of value.
 Still, it is only one person's opinion.

 - A buyer's lender's appraisal of the short sale.
-This type of appraisal is done through an appraisal pool, and the appraiser may or may not be experienced and might not know the neighborhood.
-Thanks to the hangover caused by HVCC, it's basically an appraisal to validate the offer, not to validate actual market value.
+This type of appraisal is done through an appraisal pool, and the appraiser may or may not be experienced, and might not know the neighborhood.
+It's basically an appraisal to validate the offer, not to validate actual market value.

-To answer your question about multiple purchase offers.
-You should talk with your lawyer about the pitfalls and legal drawbacks to writing multiple offers for a short sale when you cannot afford to buy them all.
+You should talk with your lawyer about the pitfalls and legal drawbacks to writing multiple purchase offers for a short sale when you cannot afford to buy them all.
 Generally, ethical agents discourage that practice unless the buyer discloses that fact in the offer.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.